Marine Conservation Volunteering

 Do I need to be able to dive?

-How old do I need to be?
+How old do I need to be for marine conservation volunteer opportunities?

 The minimum volunteering age for solo travellers is 17 years and the average age is 20-35 years.
 If you are aged 17-18, and wish to volunteer without your parents, you will need a signed parental consent form, and you must be aware of the rules for minors travelling unaccompanied through South Africa.
 There is no upper age limit, but for volunteers aged over 65, we do require your medical form to be signed by a doctor.
-The project is suitable for family volunteers who have children aged 10 and over.
-Please enquire if you wish to volunteer with your children.

 How many people will there be?